willielaredo/dsa-archive/nam/v001_n003_1973_January/economic-programs-of-nam.md

 We believe that "People's Control of the Economy" should be a central principle of N.A.M.
 "People's Control of the Economy" opens the door to discussion of our ultimate goal and squarely confronts the new economic policy through which the government nakedly manages the economy on behalf of the corporations.

-This means that in all specific activities, as well as in our literature, we should raise the question of "Who decides?" and answer, "Working people should––men, women, and children, ranging from production workers through housewives, older people, street people, etc."
+This means that in all specific activities, as well as in our literature, we should raise the question of "Who decides?" and answer, "Working people should—men, women, and children, ranging from production workers through housewives, older people, street people, etc."

 As a long range program, chapters are encouraged to work toward the organization of people's councils, under whatever name, including both rank and file groups in the workplace and organizations of people in the community, which in fact begin to bid for control of specific economic decisions, such as the location of industry, housing, airports, and highways, locally-determined prices such as utility rates, transit fares, and property tax assessments, the level and quality of services such as education and child care.
 People's councils, even in their infancy, should project the vision of a society which abundantly meets the full spectrum of human needs, and offer specific plans and budgets as to how this could be done in each community and region.
 A first step toward such councils might be city-wide or regional conferences of all forces opposing the new economic policy.
 (These forces might be first brought together at teach-ins on the policy in working-class communities.)

 These councils, understood as a long range goal, would have four tasks.
 They would:
 1. Take account of social needs in the context of social potential in the fields of transportation, health, food, work, income, education, culture, leisure, child care, old age, planning.
 2. Take account of current social consumption in these areas
-3. Project the gap between the actual under the present system and the potential under a people s control system
+3. Project the gap between the actual under the present system and the potential under a people's control system
 4. Search for ways to address the problems of the disparity between the needs and resources of various regions and groups

 There are three components to the program: